Marshrutka/mqtranslate-separate-comments/readme.txt

 == Changelog ==

 = 1.2.4 =
-Changed the readme.txt file to male it work in the WordPress plugin page.
+Changed the readme.txt file to make it work in the WordPress plugin page.

 = 1.2.3 =
 Changed the tested up to version 4.1-beta2-30771